lislis/talk-mastodon-federation/notes.md

 Open source, decentralized social networks are already walking among us!

+# History

+A long lineage of decentralized sn lead us to where we are today

+OStatus

+GNU Social / StatusNet

+Identica/ Friendica

+Hubzilla

+Other

+diaspora

+Matrix/ riot

 # Mastodon

 One of the new kids on the block is Mastodon.
-- created when?
-- for what purpose?
-- what's special
+- October 2016 by Gargron
+- safety and anti abuse tools
+Learn from the mistakes of the contralized platforms and the preceeding social

 ## What does it look like?

 ## Culture on Mastodon
+- instance culture
-- awoo and birdsite
+- toot, awoo and birdsite
 - bots

 ## How does it work?
 - Host your own server
 - follow people on other servers
 - follow hashtags
+- local timeline
+- federated timeline

 ## But how does that work?
 Through federation protocols

 # The federation
-A suite of standards based protocols, some of which recently got acknowledged by the W3C and are now recommendations.

-ActivityPub (and ActivityStreams)

-Webfinger
+## A bit of history

+OStatus: a set of open, standards based protocols for micro blogging PubsubHubbub, ActivityStreams, Salmon, Portable Contacts, Webfinger

+## New
+Since January 2018
+ActivityPub is the new W3C recommendation for distributed social networking, based on ActivityStreams!

+## We won't cover
+Security and integrity
-HTTP Signatures
+- HTTP Signatures
-Linked Data Signatures
+- Linked Data Signatures

-OStatus

-Salmon
-Portable Contracts
-Atom
-Atom ActivityStreams
-Atom threading
-PubSubHubbub (now called WebSub)
+# ActiviPub

+# Webfinger